alirezagoldoust/alopeyk/README.md

 (get):/api/groups/
 ```
 age, email and sex(f/m) are optional<br>
+driver applied users become Driver when admins accept their apply
 ### Login
 you can take token of the you user if lost with entering username and password in request body
 ```